solidfi/android-iap/README.md

 ## Prerequisite

-### To get started, complete the steps as mentioed in : [Google Pay Entitlements](https://help.solidfi.com/hc/en-us/articles/6343456222875)
+- To get started, complete the steps as mentioed in : [Google Pay Entitlements](https://help.solidfi.com/hc/en-us/articles/6343456222875)

-- To get started with Google Pay push provisioning, submit this request form: https://support.google.com/faqs/contact/pp_api_allowlist?authuser=1
 - Application Package name and SHA-256 certificate fingerprint used for Application Signature should be added to Google allow lis, while submit the  Request form please provide these informations.
 - To enable OPC debugging access, submit request here https://support.google.com/faqs/contact/pp_api_general
 - For OPC Debugging Access provide a gmail account adress which should be configured in Gpay application